bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cuiover.md

 application-specific functionality and offer complete display control to the application.

-Generic object classes are all based on the class GenClass.
-Applications will never use any objects of GenClass, but they will use many objects of its subclasses.
-A list of these subclasses is shown in Figure 10-1, and each of these classes is described in "Using the Generic Classes" on page 378.
+Generic object classes are all based on the class **GenClass**.
+Applications will never use any objects of **GenClass**, but they will use many objects of its subclasses.
+A list of these subclasses is shown in Figure 10-1, and each of these classes is described in ["Using the Generic Classes"](#103-using-the-generic-class).

-Visible object classes are subclassed from VisClass.
-VisClass may be used often by applications, as will its subclasses.
-The subclasses of VisClass are shown in Figure 10-2, and each is described in "Using the Visible Classes" on page 385.
+Visible object classes are subclassed from **VisClass**. **VisClass** may be used often by applications, as will its subclasses.
+The subclasses of **VisClass** are shown in Figure 10-2, and each is described in ["Using the Visible Classes"] (104-using-the-visible-classes).

 ![](Art/figure_10-1.png)